pubkey/rxdb/docs-src/docs/rx-schema.md

 };
 ```

+# internalIndexes

+When you use RxDB on the server-side, you might want to use internalIndexes to speed up internal queries.
+[Read more](./server.md#server-only-indexes)

 ## attachments
 To use attachments in the collection, you have to add the `attachments`-attribute to the schema.
 [See RxAttachment](./rx-attachment.md).